Australian Army other ranks rank insignia: Private soldier ranks

 Private (and equivalent) soldiers in the Australian Army are still commonly referred to as 'diggers'.

 Warrant officer appointments and special insignia

 There are a number of appointments held by the senior warrant officers in the Australian Army.
 These are appointments, not ranks.
 In general, the rank of the incumbents of these positions is WO1, and they wear the WO1 rank insignia.
-Due to it having its own special insignia which is worn instead of the WO1 rank insignia, the Regimental Sergeant Major of the Army (RSM-A) is unusual.
-(The RSM-A holds the unique rank of warrant officer (WO), which is senior to WO1).
+Due to it having its own special insignia which is worn instead of the WO1 rank insignia, the Regimental Sergeant Major of the Army (RSM-A) is unusual as it holds the unique Army rank of Warrant Officer (WO), which is senior to WO1 and equivalents.